Want to jump straight to the answer? The best knowledge base software for most people is Heroic KB or Helpjuice.

 Type of Knowledge Base Software

 Knowledge base software comes in all different shapes and sizes.
-In addition to standalone tools, lots of all-in-one help desk and customer support software come with knowledge base modules.
+In addition to standalone tools dedicated to knowledge base software, you can find knowledge base software modules built into other solutions, such as all-in-one help desk and customer support software.
 There are even knowledge base WordPress themes and knowledge base solutions built for ITSM.

 If you want to take your customer service to the next level, consider an all-in-one support suite.
 Otherwise, a standalone knowledge base software will be just fine.